-I ended up ordering one of the specials which were the truffle gnudi which is kind of like gnocchi in the sense they’re a dumpling but are made with ricotta cheese instead of potato.
+I ended up ordering one of the specials, the truffle gnudi, which is kind of like gnocchi in the sense they’re a dumpling but are made with ricotta cheese instead of potato.
 They were also more airy or fluffy than gnocchi.
 The shaved truffles on top added to the flavor and I do love truffle, however, it was such a rich dish I felt like I could have easily shared this as a starter instead of eating it as my meal.
 But if you are someone who would put black truffles on everything you can then you’d love this!

 Location: 3355 Las Vegas Blvd S 10th Floor, Las Vegas // MAP (Inside The Venetian – 10th floor)

 HEXX Kitchen + Bar came to me per the recommendation of someone we met on our tour of the Grand Canyon.
 It was one of our favorite places in Las Vegas too!
 It is an American restaurant that has a large variety of menu options including pizza, sandwiches, steaks, fish, and pasta.
 I ordered the roasted chicken which was surrounded by creamy mashed potatoes and roasted vegetables.
 My mom ordered a steak with a side of Brussel sprouts and their specialty mac & cheese which had manchego, cheddar, and was garnished with flakes of roasted red pepper.